ist199917-ist199968/lizardsNroaches/README.md

 - If a lizard eats a cockroach, its score increases by the value of the ingested cockroach

+- If a lizard is stung by a wasp, its score decreases by 10 points.

 Although lizards have a long body, the previous interactions only affect the head of the lizard

 A lizard wins the game when it reachs 50 points, after that he gets to wear a beautiful * mantle for the rest of the game.

+A lizard loses the game when its score goes negative, and it loses its body.

 After being eaten a cockroach respawns after a 5 second interval.

 ## Extra-features